CCE - Health Sciences

 Note: Students taking classes through Health Sciences and Public Safety Corporate and Continuing Education (CCE) must attend all class sessions in order to be awarded CEUs and to have them uploaded into CE Broker.
 Attendance will be taken at each class meeting and it is the student’s responsibility to sign the attendance roster at each session.

-Prerequisite: Minimum of 3 months of continuous OJT assisting in the positioning and exposing of dental radiographic film under the direct supervision of a licensed dentist and be at least 18 years of age (Chapter 64B5-9.011).
-Signed acknowledgement by the dentist of meeting the prerequisite is required.
+PREREQUISITE: Minimum of 3 months of continuous OJT assisting in the positioning and exposing of dental radiographic film under the direct supervision of a licensed dentist and be at least 18 years of age (Chapter 64B5-9.011).
+Signed acknowledgment by the dentist of meeting the prerequisite is required.

 This course is designed to provide the basic knowledge and clinical practice necessary for the on-the-job trained (OJT) dental assistant to meet the requirements for radiographic training for dental assistants in the State of Florida.